 - If you plan to drive through the access road then be sure that you have a vehicle rugged enough to handle the long, bumpy, and potentially slick and muddy road.

 - Ideally, Poamoho Ridge Trail should be done when it hasn’t been raining for a few days.
-However, this is difficult to plan since permits must be required 10 days prior to the planned hike.
+However, this is difficult to plan since permits are required 10 days prior to the planned hike.

 For this day adventure, you’ll start near the Makapuu Lighthouse and work your way along the Koolau Summit Trail, going as far as your legs will take you.
 It is entirely possible to go from Makapuu to Wiliwilinui, passing the summits of Kamiloiki, Mariner’s Ridge, Kuliouou, Kulepeamoa, and Hawaii Loa Ridge.
 If do decide to go all the way then be prepared to start in the dark and end in the dark.
 A plus about starting in the dark is that you will be able to catch an awesome sunrise.